Our House

 OSU Ext.
 Entomologist (ret.)

-Fungus gnats (right) are small (~1/8"), dark, primitive* flies that often plague potted houseplants, interior plantscapes, greenhouses, and commercial mushroom growers (sciarid flies).
+Fungus gnats (right) are small (~1/8"), dark, primitive* flies that often plague potted houseplants in homes, greenhouses, and commercial mushroom growers.
 Fungus gnat larvae live in soil where they feed on soil fungi and plant roots.
 Full grown fungus gnat larvae are about 1/4" long and have a very distinct, dark head capsule (lower right).

 Fungus gnat larvae damage plant roots

 Fungus gnats may have many generations per year so populations can build quickly under favorable, warm conditions.
-The best, and safest, way to mange fungus gnat damage is to monitor for adult flies using yellow-colored sticky traps.
-If an infestation is found you can treat soil with a low-toxicity microbial insecticide (see below for details).
+The best, and safest, way to mange fungus gnat damage is to monitor for adult flies using yellow-colored sticky traps and if an infestation is found you can treat soil with entomopathogenic nematodes (see below for details).

-* Primitive flies are the gnats, midges and mosquitoes.
+* Primitive flies include gnats, midges and mosquitoes.
 These are generally small (except crane flies), delicate flies with long antennae.
 The "higher" flies, like house flies, have short antennae and tend to be larger and more robust.

 fungus gnat